PoS-Ninja/hello-world/README.md

 Just another repository
 Hi, Everybodys!

-CryptoMiner here, I like CryptoCurrency and Trading tech(that's what I'm made of!).
+PosNinja is here, I like CryptoCurrency and Trading tech(that's what I'm made of!).
 I've had tacos on the moon and find them far superior to Earth tacos.